Q: How do I paint a room?

 - Clean up: Disposable supplies take 15-30 to clean up.
 Washing brushes and trays take 30 minutes to 1 hour.

-Adjust your time if the room is smaller or larger.
+Adjust your time for smaller or larger rooms.

 How to Prep